rinaahmed/TranslationDocConversion/README.md

 # Document Conversion of Translation Documents to Text Files

-This project converts specific translation documents with extensions, such as .DEU .ENU and converts them to [_de | _en].ALIGN documents.
+This project takes specific translation documents with extensions, such as .DEU .ENU, and converts them to [_de | _en].ALIGN documents.

 The program takes two arguments:
 - _SourceFolder_: a folder containing .DEU and .ENU files